perkowitz/issho/doc/hachi/modules/beat.md

 Beat can also be set to use a blue, green, or pink color palette.
 Beat uses a default set of midi notes for its various tracks, corresponding to standard MIDI drum mappings.
 The ```midiNoteOffset``` setting can be used to transpose all of the tracks by a number of semitones.
 For example, setting this value to 24 will transpose all note numbers by two octaves.
+The ```tiesEnabled``` setting can be used to allow notes longer than a single step to be played by Beatbox.

 ```
   "modules": [